Discover guided climbing and mountaineering adventures on Washington's iconic stratovolcano, catering to all skill levels.

 Mount Rainier, the crown jewel of the Cascade Range, offers unparalleled opportunities for mountaineering and climbing.
 Its majestic glaciers, challenging routes, and breathtaking vistas attract adventurers from around the globe.
 Whether you're a seasoned alpinist aiming for the summit or a beginner eager to learn the ropes, guided experiences in Mount Rainier National Park provide the safest and most rewarding way to explore this active volcano.
 These tours are led by experienced guides who possess intimate knowledge of the park's terrain, weather patterns, and climbing routes.
 They are equipped to handle the complexities of glacier travel, crevasse rescue, and high-altitude acclimatization, ensuring your safety while maximizing your chances of a successful ascent.
 Beyond the technical aspects, these expeditions offer a chance to connect with nature on a profound level, witnessing the raw beauty of alpine environments and the dramatic landscapes shaped by ice and fire.
 For those seeking to conquer Mount Rainier's summit (14,411 feet), guided expeditions are almost a necessity.
 However, the park also offers incredible introductory climbs and skills courses on lower slopes and glaciers, perfect for building confidence and developing essential mountaineering techniques.
 From multi-day treks to single-day skill-building sessions, the range of available guided activities ensures that everyone, regardless of their current experience, can find an adventure suited to their aspirations within this iconic Washington wilderness.

-Discover our top picks for mountaineering & climbing experiences in Mt Rainier National Park
+Looking to book?
+View all available mountaineering & climbing experiences in Mt Rainier National Park with live pricing and instant confirmation.

 Climb with certified guides who prioritize safety and maximize your success on the mountain.